juanborgesv/Game-Design-and-Development/100-Unity-Tips.md

 **1. Selection Outline**: Gizmos > Selection Outline

-**2. Pixel Perfect Camera**: First, make sure to install 2D Pixel Perfect on Package Manager and use it to get super crisp pixel art.
+**2. Pixel Perfect Camera**: Make sure to install 2D Pixel Perfect on Package Manager and use it to get super crisp pixel art.

 **3. Sprite Y-based Sorting**: You can sort sprites based on its Y value going on Project Settings > Graphics > Transparency Sort Mode > Custom Axis (Y value to 1).